frappe/frappe_io/frappe_io/www/docs/user/en/installation.md

 mysql_secure_installation
 ```

-> Remember: only run it if you're not prompted the password during setup.
+> Remember: only run it if you're not prompted for the password during setup.

 It is really important that you remember this password, since it'll be useful later on.
 You'll also need the MySQL database development files.